9 Annoying Instagram Habits You Should Break

 4. The Duck Face Selfie

-Please don’t take it too personally if you post the duck face selfie every now and then, but I just find it super annoying.
+Please don’t take it too personally if you post the duck face selfie every now and then, but I just find it a tad annoying.

-I don’t know about you but I’d rather see a pretty, natural smile.
+I don’t know about you but I would much prefer to see a pretty, natural smile.
 But maybe that’s just the old-fashioned me.

 5. Selfie Overdose